 Corneal cross-linking is performed by applying liquid Riboflavin (one of the B vitamins) to the eye to saturate the cornea followed by a specific amount and duration of ultraviolet light.
 This combination causes strong bonds to form between corneal fibers, providing strength and stability to the tissue.
 In some cases, in addition to treating keratoconus, it also reduces the amount of astigmatism for vision to improve.
 This creates more options for vision correction, such as standard soft or toric contact lenses, glasses, and even LASIK.

-As a Cornea Specialist, Dr. Mozayeni has been carefully following the development of corneal cross-linking for many years and firmly believes it is in the best interest of patients to undergo the Epi-ON version of this procedure.
-FDA approval for the Epi-OFF version occurred in the middle of 2015, and is available at some facilities but has since become outdated.
+As cornea specialists, Dr. Mozayeni and Dr. Nunnery have been carefully following the development of corneal cross-linking for many years and firmly believes it is in the best interest of patients to undergo the Epi-ON version of this procedure.
+FDA approval for the Epi-OFF version occurred in the middle of 2016, and is available at some facilities but has since become outdated.

-At Providence Eye & Laser Specialists, we intend to offer the safer, more advanced Epi-ON corneal cross-linking procedure to treat diseases like keratoconus in the near future and are currently exploring our options to make this available in our community by the end of 2017 or sooner.
+At Providence Eye & Laser Specialists, we intend to offer the safer, more advanced Epi-ON corneal cross-linking procedure to treat diseases like keratoconus in the future and are currently exploring our options to make this available in our community as soon as medically possible.

 Contact us today for a complete examination, including corneal mapping, and get established as a candidate for the exciting corneal cross-linking technology that could save your vision.